This page contains the answers to a few questions that we receive often. As more questions are asked, this page may be

 If you cannot log in using "MIT Touchstone/InCommon Federation", we may set you up with a password.
 If you have not yet reset your password, or remember your previous password, then follow the instructions on the Web Portal page.
 If you have previously set your password and cannot remember it, contact us and we will help you reset your password.

-By default, all users have a limit of 24 Xeon-P8 CPU nodes (1152 cores) and 8 Xeon-G6 GPU nodes (320 cores and 16 GPUs).
-This includes using multiple slots or cores for a single process.
-For example, if you are using 2 slots or cores per process, you can run 160 processes at a time.
 If you have a deadline and need additional resources you can request more by contacting us.
 If you looking to request more GPUs, please read through this page on Optimizing your GPU Usage first.
 Please state the number of additional processors you need, the length of time for which you need it, and tell us about the jobs you are running and how you are submitting them.
 If you plan to run many independent jobs we will ask you to convert your job to use Triples Mode before giving and increased allocation.
 Remember this is a shared system, so during busy times we may not be able to grant your request.
+We will also only grant increase requests if you have completed the Practical HPC course.

 It is also important to keep in mind what your fair share of memory is for each process and request additional resources if needed.
 For example, if there are 40 cores and 384GB of RAM on the machine you are using, each processor's fair share would be about 9GB.
 Check the Systems and Software page to see how many cores and how much memory each node type has.
 If you think your processes will go over this, request additional slots as needed.
 This ensures you have sufficient memory without killing your job or someone else's.

 What do I do if my job won't be deleted?